irynadiudiuk/Dev_Ops_Mentorship_Program/SSH_Keys_Set_Up/SSH_Keys_Set_Up.md

 ---------------
 To configure authentification based on ssh keys the following steps should be taken:
 1. generate a new keys pair if necessary using the command ```ssh-keygen```
 2. on the VW where a new key pair is generated we need to type the following command ```ssh-copy-id``` followed by the username and hostname of the user on the machine to which we are going to be connecting.
-In case the paraphrase is chosen while the key pair was generated, the paraphrase needs to be inserted while connecting to the VM. below is the screenshot of the result:
+In case the passphrase is chosen while the key pair was generated, the passphrase needs to be inserted while connecting to the VM. below is the screenshot of the result:
  ![ScreenShot](https://github.com/irynadiudiuk/Linux_Fundamentals/blob/master/SSH_Keys_Set_Up/Screen%20Shot%202017-07-28%20at%2010.08.07.png)